Complaints Policy

 We will accept a complaint unless there is a valid reason not to do so.

-There are circumstances in which a matter will not be considered to be a complaint.
-For example:
+There are circumstances in which a matter will not be considered to be a complaint for example:

 - Concerns where legal proceedings have commenced.
 This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court.